-- (1) Accessory buildings shall observe the same setback requirements established for the multiple-residence buildings, except those accessory buildings located within the rear yard of the multiple-residence building may be located within three feet of the rear or interior side property line.
+(1) Accessory buildings shall observe the same setback requirements established for the multiple-residence buildings, except that accessory buildings located within the rear yard of the multiple-residence building may be located within three feet of the rear or interior side property line.
 The Council may require common walls for accessory buildings on the same lot where common walls will eliminate unsightly and hazardous areas.
-Accessory buildings on the same lot shall otherwise be separated by a distance of not less than ten feet. - (2) Exteriors of accessory buildings shall have an exterior finish compatible with the main structure.
-Compatibility shall be determined by the City based on type and use of building materials. - (J) Developmental Standards.
-Metal siding is permitted in residential districts as follows:
+Accessory buildings on the same lot shall otherwise be separated by a distance of not less than ten feet.

-- (1) On mobile homes or manufactured housing otherwise permitted by this Code; - (2) On residences and accessory buildings; - (3) On prefabricated storage buildings. - (K) Screening.
-All principal and accessory uses shall be screened from adjacent residential districts (except R-4 districts) as described in § 155.069. - (L) Landscaping.
+- (2) Exteriors of accessory buildings shall have an exterior finish compatible with the main structure.
+Compatibility shall be determined by the City based on type and use of building materials. - (J) Screening.
+All principal and accessory uses shall be screened from adjacent residential districts (except R-4 districts) as described in § 155.069. - (K) Landscaping.
 All areas not designated for buildings, circulation, parking or storage shall be landscaped in accordance with § 155.070.
-Landscaping of public parks shall be the responsibility of the City. - (M) Encroachments into yards are subject to § 155.075. - (1) Open steps and decks.
+Landscaping of public parks shall be the responsibility of the City. - (L) Encroachments into yards. - (1) Open steps and decks.
 Open steps and decks shall be permitted to extend into the front, rear and side yard setback a distance of not more than five feet in the case of front yards and not closer than five feet to the property line in the case of side yards and rear yards. - (2) Covered patios, decks, porches or carports.
 Covered patios, decks, porches or carports shall not be permitted encroachments on any setbacks. - (3) Roof projections into required side yards.
-A house or garage roof may not be constructed closer than two feet to a side property line.

-- (N) Relationship to overlay zones.
-Any property located in the R-4 district must comply with the regulations of any overlay zone and satisfy any flood hazard requirements. - (O) Hillside and forest protection.
+A house or garage roof may not be constructed closer than two feet to a side property line. - (M) Relationship to overlay zones.
+Any property located in the R-4 district must comply with the regulations of any overlay zone and satisfy any flood hazard requirements. - (N) Hillside and forest protection.
 Property located in the R-4 district shall comply with the hillside protection standards and the forest protection standards set forth in §§ 155.066 and 155.068.
-(1988 Code, § 9-10-65) (Am.
-Ord.
-2022-06, passed 7-11-2022)
+(1988 Code, § 9-10-65)